mikepan/GameEngineBook/text/chapter01-GettingStarted.md

 When you are creating a 3D scene, you are looking at the virtual world from an omniscient view.
 In this mode, you can view and edit the world from any angle[md]just like a movie director walking around a set in order to adjust things.
 Once the game starts, the player must view the game through a predetermined camera.
 Note that a predetermined camera does not mean the camera is fixed; almost all games have a camera that reacts to a player's input.
 In an action game, the camera tends to follow the character from behind; in a strategy game, the camera might be hovering high above, looking down; in a platformer, the camera is usually looking at the scene from the side.

 A camera is also treated as a regular object in Blender, so you can manipulate its location and orientation just as you can with any other object.
-Figure 1.13 shows a camera object as seen from different views.

 > **Drawing and Composition for Visual Storytellers**